 Government vows to stop Russian oligarchs ‘abusing’ British courts

-Justice Secretary Dominic Raab said the Government was ‘taking action’ to end the ‘bullying and protect our free press’.
+Dominic Raab said the government was ‘taking action’ to end the ‘bullying’ to ‘protect our free press’

 Prime Minister Boris Johnson promised to tackle what he described as the “chilling effect” of a “new kind of lawfare” being used by the super-rich who can afford to threaten legal action against journalists trying to expose wrongdoing.